tatatananana/loopback-connector-nodes-for-Node-RED/CONTRIBUTION.md

 You can download the CLAs here:
  - [Contributer License Agreement](./CLA.md)

-If you are an Infocian, please contact us directly as the contribution process is slightly different.
+If you are an Infosys employee, please contact us directly as the contribution process is slightly different.

 ### Coding standards